What is the difference between Standalone, Differential GPS and Real-time Kinematic?

 Standalone, Single Point Positioning or Standard GNSS

 Standalone is the standard GNSS practice, also known as Single Point Positioning.
 While using this method, there are no error corrections made.
 The GNSS satellites just provide you with the best standard signals available.
-The UNI-GR1 will have an accuracy around 1.5 meters.
+The UNI-GRx will have an accuracy around 1.5 meters.

 Differential GNSS or DGPS